 - Providing: This involves first knowing what you need, saying yes to it, and then trying your best to meet your need to the best of your ability.

 - Motivating: You, like all of us, likely have patterns of behavior that you would like to change as they don’t serve you and don’t align with your values.
 You, like all of us, likely have hopes and aspirations that you want to pursue.
 Yang self-compassion motivates, and supports you the way a coach or a mentor does, without hard criticism.
 (PS: if your mentor or coach brings hard criticism, it is time to find a different coach!
 That is part of setting boundaries, and providing for your needs!).

-Writing this article was not easy for me, because it took courage and facing my own vulnerability reflecting on my own journey in my mindfulness self-compassion towards to myself.
-If you have read through this article till the end, congratulations my friend!
-You kept yourself motivated, knowing your needs and meeting them, while comforting, soothing and validating your experiences.
-The journey of a thousand miles starts with one step and one breath.
-Welcome to your own journey towards your mindfulness self-compassion joining the rest of us on this path!
+Writing this article was not easy for me, because it took courage and facing my own vulnerability reflecting on my own journey in my mindfulness self-compassion toward myself.
+If you have read through this article til the end, congratulations my friend!
+You kept yourself motivated, knowing your needs and meeting them, while comforting, soothing, and validating your experiences.
+The journey of 1,000 miles starts with one step and one breath.
+Welcome to your own journey toward your mindfulness self-compassion joining the rest of us on this path!
 Check out Kristen Neff and Christopher Germer on Mindfulness Self-Compassion.